spidernet-io/spiderpool/docs/usage/underlay_cni_service.md

 under the Underlay CNI through it.

 ![cilium_kube_proxy](../images/withou_kube_proxy.png)

+After testing, compared with kube-proxy manner, cgroup eBPF solution has [an improvement of the performance Up to 25% on network delay, up to 50% on network throughput](../concepts/io-performance.md) .

 The following steps demonstrate how to accelerate access to a Service on a cluster with 2 nodes based on Macvlan CNI + Cilium: